Bilevel Autoresearch: Meta-Autoresearching Itself: Related Work

 \subsection{Bilevel Optimization}

 Bilevel optimization~\citep{colson2007overview,sinha2018review} studies problems of the form $\min_{\phi}\, F\!\left(\phi,\, \theta^{*}(\phi)\right)$ subject to $\theta^{*}(\phi) \in \arg\min_{\theta}\, f(\theta, \phi)$, where an upper-level objective $F$ depends on the optimal solution of a lower-level problem parameterized by $\phi$.
 Applications include meta-learning~\citep{franceschi2018bilevel}, neural architecture search~\citep{liu2018darts}, and hyperparameter optimization~\citep{feurer2019hyperparameter}.
 In our setting the upper level optimizes the search \emph{mechanism} $\phi$ (the runner code) and the lower level optimizes the task performance $\theta$ (the training configuration).
 The key departure from classical bilevel optimization is that $\phi$ is a program---a discrete artifact produced by code generation---rather than a real-valued parameter vector.
+We use the bilevel terminology in a structural and algorithmic sense: the present system does not solve the classical nested optimization problem exactly, but implements a finite-budget, non-differentiable analogue in which the upper level modifies the lower level's search/update mechanism.